kmcquil/Global_Hillshade/docker/notes.md

-# Notes from getting this thing to build

-- The rayshade_r_py.sif was built from a Dockerfile using the original Rayshade package (devtools::install_github("tylermorganwall/rayshader")).
+# Docker to SIF for HPC

 - The rayshade_km.sif was built from the Dockerfile in this folder and uses my updated version of the Rayshade package.

 ### Create a dockerfile
 - An Ubuntu R image is used as the base for the image.
 - Necessary R libraries are installed from requirements.R.
+- Necessary python modules are installed from requirements.txt

 ### Steps to create the docker image
-- Create the Dockerfile using an Ubuntu R image and install the necessary R libraries from requirements.R
+- Create the Dockerfile
-- Build the docker image using the command
+- Build the docker image using the command.
+May need to force it to ignore the cache if rebuilding.
 ```
-    docker build -t rayshade .
+    docker build -t rayshade_km .
 ```
 - Push the image to the docker hub.
 I used VS code.
 The address is docker://kmcquil/rayshade:latest